google/attention-center/README.md

 # Attention center

 This repository contains
- - a [TensorFlow Lite](https://www.tensorflow.org/lite) model to that can be used to prediect the attention center of an image, i.e. the area where the most salient parts of an image lie.
+ - a [TensorFlow Lite](https://www.tensorflow.org/lite) model to that can be used to predict the attention center of an image, i.e. the area where the most salient parts of an image lie.
  - a python script that can be used to batch encode images using the attention centers.
-This can be used with the submodule [libjxl](firschinghttps://github.com/libjxl/libjxl) in order to create JPEG XL images such that decoing the image will start from the attention center determinend by the model.
+This can be used with the submodule [libjxl](firschinghttps://github.com/libjxl/libjxl) in order to create JPEG XL images such that decoding the image will start from the attention center determined by the model.

  [Using Saliency in progressive JPEG XL images](https://opensource.googleblog.com/2021/09/using-saliency-in-progressive-jpeg-xl-images.html) is a blog post about this open source project.